01Priyanshu/Finance-Tracker-A-Smart-Personal-Finance-Management-System/backend/README.md

 npm run dev
 ```

-- The development server will start running at http://localhost:3000, and you can access Spend Smart's backend routes from there.
+- The development server will start running at http://localhost:3000, and you can access Finance Tracker's backend routes from there.

 <hr/>